Lopez, Marlins win finale in 7-game set against Phils, 6-2

 Marlins Park was mostly empty because of the coronavirus, but the home team still created some buzz by winning five of seven from Philadelphia, including the final three in the series.

-The Marlins (24-21) moved into second place in the NL East, 1 1/2 games ahead of the Phils, and have a shot at their first playoff berth in 17 years after overcoming an early season COVID-19 outbreak that sidelined more than half the team.
+The Marlins (24-21) moved into second place in the NL East, 1 1/2 games ahead of the Phils, and have a shot at their first playoff berth in 17 years after overcoming an early season coronavirus outbreak that sidelined half the team.

 ”We’re just kind of doing what we believed we could do,” manager Don Mattingly said. ”Before the season, nationally nobody was thinking about the Marlins at all, but we felt pretty good about ourselves.”